flowerinthenight/dynamodbstreams-lambda-sns-sqs/README.md

 This example assumes that you will use an existing table.
 In my case, I used a test table named TESTSTREAM with dynamodbstreams enabled.
 View type is "New and old images".
 The streams' ARN is in the template (`EventSourceArn`) so you might want to update that part.

-Then run the following command:
+Then run the following command from the repo's root folder:
 ```bash
 # Note that the GO111MODULE=on variable is enabled during the build.
 $ make deploy